EduRMoraes/Portifolio/Narrative Design/MyProject01.md

 As the story progresses, details about their family and personal history begin to reveal that their connection to the supernatural world may be deeper than they initially realize.

-Their past is not simply background information.

-It becomes part of the larger mystery surrounding the world itself.
+Their past becomes part of the larger mystery surrounding the world itself.

 ---